2007 Colorado YWAM and New Life shootings: New Life Church shooting

-At about 1:00 p.m.
-MST (20:00 UTC), Murray opened fire in the church parking lot with a Bushmaster XM-15 rifle, shooting at the Works family as they entered their vehicle.
-He killed Stephanie Works, 18, and Rachel Works, 16, and critically wounded their father, David Works, by shooting him multiple times.
+At around 1:00 p.m.
+MST, Murray opened fire in the New Life Church parking lot with a Bushmaster XM-15 rifle, shooting at the Works family as they entered their vehicle.
+He killed 18-year-old Stephanie Works and 16-year-old Rachel Works before critically wounding their father, David Works, by shooting him multiple times.

 Church member and bystander Judy Purcell was wounded in the shoulder when attempting to enter her vehicle; she survived her injuries.
-Murray directed gunfire towards other vehicles during his shooting spree within the New Life Church parking lot, including narrowly missing church patron Christina Wilke after riddling her vehicle with a volley of bullets from his semi-automatic rifle, missing Wilke with his gunfire by approximately four inches.
+Murray directed gunfire towards other vehicles within the church parking lot, including narrowly missing church patron Christina Wilke after striking her vehicle with bullets from his semi-automatic rifle, missing Wilke by approximately four inches.
 Murray then entered the building's main foyer where he wounded Larry Bourbonnais, as Bourbonnais was attempting to yell at Murray to distract Murray from hurting others.
 Bourbonnais was lightly wounded in the forearm with shrapnel.

 At this point, church member Jeanne Assam, a New Life Church security volunteer, who was herself a former Minneapolis Police Department law enforcement officer, opened fire upon Murray.
-Assam shot Murray 10 times, striking him in both the femoral and carotid arteries using her Beretta 92 FS 9mm handgun.
+Assam shot Murray 10 times, striking him in both the femoral and carotid arteries using her Beretta 92FS handgun.
 The incident was fully witnessed by Larry Bourbonnais, who later repeatedly conveyed to national news interests that, "It was the bravest thing I've ever seen."
-Assam later publicly acknowledged that she had asked God to be with her as she took on this active shooter.
-Murray then fatally shot himself in the head with the same handgun he used in the earlier YWAM shooting.
+Assam later publicly acknowledged that she had asked God to be with her as she took on the active shooter.
+Murray then fatally shot himself in the head with the same handgun he used in the YWAM shooting.
 He fired a total of 42 rounds during the entire shooting spree; 15 at YWAM and 27 at New Life Church, including the self-inflicted shot.